MaterializeInc/materialize/doc/developer/design/20210401_volatile_sources.md

     any data that has expired.
   * A PubNub demo source, since new instantiations always start from the tail of the stream.
-  * A Kafka source with a non-infinite retention policy.
+  * An append-only Kafka source with a non-infinite retention policy.
   * A file source, where the file is periodically overwritten.

 Examples of nonvolatile sources:

   * A PubNub source with [retention](https://www.pubnub.com/docs/messages/storage),
     though we don't presently support this.
-  * An non-upsert Kafka source, when the topic has infinite retention and no compaction policy.
+  * An append-only Kafka source, when the topic has infinite retention and no compaction policy.
   * An upsert Kafka source, when the topic has infinite retention but *may* have a key compaction policy.
   * A file source, when the file is treated as append only.

-It's important to note that volatility is a property of how a source is *used*, rather than fundamental to a source type.
+It's important to note that volatility is a property of how a source is *configured*, rather than fundamental to a source type.
 Kinesis is the rare exception.
-All other sources can be either volatile and non-volatile modes, depending on how the source is used.
+All other sources can be either volatile and non-volatile modes, depending on how the source is configured.

 ### Discussion

 Volatile sources impede Materialize's goal of providing users with correct, deterministic results.
 If you restart Materialize, we want to guarantee that you will see exactly the same data at exactly the same timestamps, and there is ongoing work to facilitate that.
-If you've used a volatile source, there is simply no possibility that we'll be able to provide that guarantee, because the upstream source may have garabage collected the data that you saw last time you ran Materialize.
+If you've created a volatile source, there is simply no possibility that we'll be able to provide that guarantee, because the upstream source may have garabage collected the data that you saw last time you ran Materialize.